-In the past, I had dabbled with different freelance ideas in the past.
-However, this time I wasn’t sure exactly what I wanted to specialize in besides that it should be related to online marketing, so I could leverage my skills from my day job.
+In the past, I had dabbled with different freelance ideas, but this time I wasn’t sure exactly what I wanted to work with.

 I landed on Facebook ads and to my good fortune landed my first client within two weeks.

-As I worked through the project, I found so many opportunities to expand the scope of work that I found myself earning about 5x more than the amount we initially agree on.
+As I worked through the project, I found so many opportunities to expand the scope of work that I found myself earning about five times more than the amount we initially agree on.

-I like to think that it happened because I could use my experience from other projects to draw parallels from solving similar challenges in previous projects.
+I like to think that it happened because I could use my experience from other projects to draw parallels from solving similar challenges in the past.

-After a while, I found myself not only helping them advertise on Facebook but also radio partnerships, email marketing and updating the website.
+After a while, I found myself not only helping them advertise on Facebook but also discussing radio partnerships, email marketing, and updating the website.

-I didn’t know it at the time but rather than specializing, I got lucky and simply found a great match been the client’s personality and mine.
+I didn’t know it at the time but rather than specializing, I found a great match been the client’s personality and mine.

 Do you really need more freelance ideas?

-The more deliberate you are about who you’d like to help and with what, the more money you are going to earn with your freelancing business.
+The more deliberate we are about who we’d like to help and with what, the more money we are going to earn with our freelancing business.

-Everyone and their mom talks about specializing in something obscure and being one of the few -or perhaps the only one- specializing in that area.
+Every website out there talks about specializing in something obscure and being one of the few focusing on that particular area.

-Specializing is powerful but when you are in the trenches doing the work it is not as easy as it looks on paper.
+Specializing is powerful but when we are in the trenches doing the work it is not as easy as it looks on paper.

-Especially, if you are just starting out, worried if you are picking the right idea and don’t want to close any doors on yourself.
+Especially, if we are just starting out, worried if we picked the right idea, and don’t want to close any doors on ourselves.

-Let’s look at two examples to see what happens when you do it.
+Let’s look at two examples to see what happens when we do it.

-Scenario #1: Let’s say you pick an ultra-specific niche and skill: Helping yoga instructors with Facebook ads.
+Scenario #1: Let’s say we picked an ultra-specific niche and skill: helping yoga instructors with Facebook ads.

-That means if the leads you encounter are not yoga instructors and they do not need help with advertising on Facebook specifically, you can’t help them.
+That means if we encounter an interested business that is not related to yoga instruction, and they do not need help with advertising on Facebook specifically, we can’t help them.

-Mixed martial arts gym that needs help with Facebook advertising?
-Nope…
+A mixed martial arts gym that needs help with Facebook advertising?
+No, thanks…

-Yoga instructor that needs help with writing or search advertising?
-Nope…
+A yoga instructor that needs help with writing or search advertising?
+No, thanks…

-Fortunately, when you finally do land clients, you’ll be able to reuse your knowledge and sales tactics, making both the client work and the process of landing the client itself much easier because you keep working with the same industry.
+Fortunately, when you finally do find the right businesses, we’ll be able to reuse our knowledge and sales tactics, making both the client work and the process of landing the client itself much easier because we keep working with the same industry.

-You are likely to land projects easier, you can charge more money, and it will be easier for you to understand exactly what your clients want because they typically want the same things done.
+We are likely to land projects easier, we can charge more, and it will be easier for us to understand exactly what our clients want because they typically want the same things done.

-And when you present yourself compared to a generic freelancer it’ll be obvious to the clients that you are the favorable pick.
+And when we present ourselves compared to a generic freelancer it’ll be obvious to the clients that we are the favorable pick.